strimzi/proposals/040-refactor-client-examples.md

 The main purpose of the Client Examples is to show users how to write a simple Kafka client based on the Kafka Consumer, Producer and Streams API.
 However, over time, we added a lot of complexity to the client code because it was being used in the System Tests at some point in time.
-So a user who wants to learn from the Client Examples has to dig through this code to understand what and how is configured.
+So a user who wants to learn from the Client Examples has to dig through this code to understand how they are configured.
 This is currently not easy because of how the configuration is generated through the Java code.
 In addition to that, we found adding Kafka client configuration updates to the `Kafka*Config` files of the Java modules in the [Strimzi Client Examples repo](https://github.com/strimzi/client-examples) to be a little more verbose and messier than necessary.
 The current method requires creating a field, getter, setter, and hard coded String per new Kafka client config field.